Mirantis/k0rdent-demos/README.md

 ## Demo 7: Test new ClusterTemplate as k0rdent Admin, then approve them in separate Namespace

+> Expected completion time ~5-15 min, depending on what previous demos were completed

+As demonstrated in [Demo 5](#demo-5-approve-clustertemplate--infracredentials-for-separate-namespace) and [Demo 6](#demo-6-use-approved-clustertemplate-in-separate-namespace), one of the important features of k0rdent project is the possibility to manage ClusterTemplate and ServiceTemplate development process, testing and access.
+Users responsible for developing and testing infrastructure (we call them k0rdent Admin in these demos) can easily do this in one namespace (`k0rdent`) of the management cluster without worrying that other users have access to cluster and service configurations that are not yet properly tested.
+As soon as some templates are ready to use, they are approved by k0rdent Admin to separate namespaces (`blue`) and can be used by users that responsible for bootstrapping and maintaing the infrastructure (we call them `Platform Engineer` in these demos).

+This demo assumes that you completed:
+- [Demo 5](#demo-5-approve-clustertemplate--infracredentials-for-separate-namespace) and [Demo 6](#demo-6-use-approved-clustertemplate-in-separate-namespace) and have the fully deployed `dev1` cluster in the `blue` namespace
+- [Demo 1](#demo-1-standalone-cluster-deployment) or [Demo Cluster Setup](#demo-cluster-setup) and have the fully deployed `test1` cluster in the `k0rdent` namespace

+At this point we have the the `demo-aws-standalone-cp-0.0.1` ClusterTemplate and provisoned cluster from this template in both `k0rdent` and `blue` namespaces.
+Let's say that k0rdent Admin has a request to upgrade clusters.

+1. Complete the [Demo 2](#demo-2-single-standalone-cluster-upgrade) and make sure that the cluster `test1` in the `k0rdent` namespace is fully upgraded.

+    If you have done this - it's completely fine, you already familiar with the cluster upgrade process.

+    At this point we, as k0rdent Admins developed a new ClusterTemplate `demo-aws-standalone-cp-0.0.2` with the cluster upgrade, tested it by upgrading `test1` cluster in the `k0rdent` namespace, but `Platform Engineer` users still doesn't see new `ClusterTemplate` and can't use them.

+2. Check as `Platform Engineer` the list of available Cluster Templates in the `blue` namespace:
+    ```shell
+    KUBECONFIG="certs/platform-engineer1/kubeconfig.yaml" PATH=$PATH:./bin kubectl get clustertemplates -n blue
+    ```

+    The output should be:
+    ```
+    NAME                           VALID
+    demo-aws-standalone-cp-0.0.1   true
+    ```

+    As you can see, we don't have the `demo-aws-standalone-cp-0.0.2` cluster template.
+And, due to the access to the `k0rdent` namespace is restricted for `Platform Engineer` user, it's not possible to check what not released templates exist:
+    ```shell
+    KUBECONFIG="certs/platform-engineer1/kubeconfig.yaml" PATH=$PATH:./bin kubectl get clustertemplates -n k0rdent
+    ```

+    The output should be:
+    ```
+    Error from server (Forbidden): clustertemplates.hmc.mirantis.com is forbidden: User "platform-engineer1" cannot list resource "clustertemplates" in API group "hmc.mirantis.com" in the namespace "k0rdent"
+    ```

+    And also we check that the list of available upgrades for the cluster `dev1` in the `blue` namespace is empty:
+    ```shell
+    make get-available-upgrades-blue
+    ```

+    The output should be (username suffix will be present only if you specified the `USERNAME` variable at the [`General Setup`](#general-setup) step):
+    ```
+    Cluster blue-aws-dev1-<username> available upgrades:

+    ```

+3. But, let's imagine that `Platform Engineer` somehow learned about the existence of a new `demo-aws-standalone-cp-0.0.2` template and decided to upgrade the cluster in the `blue` namespace:
+    ```shell
+    make apply-cluster-deployment-aws-dev1-0.0.2
+    ```

+    The output should contain this line:
+    ```
+    Error from server (NotFound): admission webhook "validation.clusterdeployment.hmc.mirantis.com" denied the request: ClusterTemplate.hmc.mirantis.com "demo-aws-standalone-cp-0.0.2" not found
+    ```

+    It says that cluster template with the name `demo-aws-standalone-cp-0.0.2` is not found in the `blue` namespace.

+4. Now, when the `demo-aws-standalone-cp-0.0.2` ClusterTemplate is fully tested and ready to be released, we approve the ClusterTemplateChain that manages to the `blue` namespace:
+    ```shell
+    make approve-clustertemplatechain-aws-standalone-cp-0.0.2
+    ```

+    Check the status of the `hmc` AccessManagement object:
+    ```shell
+    make get-yaml-accessmanagement
+    ```

+    In the status section you can find information about the `demo-aws-standalone-cp-0.0.2` ClustertemplateChain that was approved to the target `blue` namespace:
+    ```
+    apiVersion: hmc.mirantis.com/v1alpha1
+    kind: AccessManagement
+    ...
+    status:
+      ...
+      current:
+      - clusterTemplateChains:
+        - demo-aws-standalone-cp-0.0.1
+        - demo-aws-standalone-cp-0.0.2
+        ...
+        targetNamespaces:
+          list:
+          - blue
+    ```

+3. Show that the platform engineer now can see approved `demo-aws-standalone-cp-0.0.2` ClusterTemplate in the `blue` namespace:
+    ```shell
+    KUBECONFIG="certs/platform-engineer1/kubeconfig.yaml" PATH=$PATH:./bin kubectl get clustertemplates -n blue
+    ```

+    Output:
+    ```
+    NAME                           VALID
+    demo-aws-standalone-cp-0.0.1   true
+    demo-aws-standalone-cp-0.0.2   true
+    ```

 ## Demo 8: Use newly approved ClusterTemplate in separate Namespace

+> Expected completion time ~10 min

+This demo assumes that you completed the [Demo 7](#demo-7-test-new-clustertemplate-as-k0rdent-admin-then-approve-them-in-separate-namespace) and shows how to upgrade an existing cluster as Platform Engineer using the tested and approved ClusterTemplate.

+It will upgrade the k8s cluster from `v1.31.2+k0s.0` (which is part of the `demo-aws-standalone-cp-0.0.1` template) to `v1.31.3+k0s.0` (which is part of `demo-aws-standalone-cp-0.0.2`)

+1. In [Demo 7](#demo-7-test-new-clustertemplate-as-k0rdent-admin-then-approve-them-in-separate-namespace) we approved released ClusterTemplate `demo-aws-standalone-cp-0.0.2` to the `blue` namespace and the fact that cluster `dev1` has upgrade available will be reported by k0rdent.
+You can find all available upgrades for all cluster deployments by executing this command:

+    ```shell
+    make get-available-upgrades-blue
+    ```

+    Example output (username suffix will be present only if you specified the `USERNAME` variable at the [`General Setup`](#general-setup) step):
+    ```
+    Cluster blue-aws-dev1-<username> available upgrades:
+      - demo-aws-standalone-cp-0.0.2
+    ```

+3. Apply Upgrade of the cluster:
+    ```shell
+    make apply-cluster-deployment-aws-dev1-0.0.2
+    ```

+4. Monitor the rollout of the upgrade

+    You can watch how new machines are created and old machines are deleted:
+    ```shell
+    KUBECONFIG="certs/platform-engineer1/kubeconfig.yaml" PATH=$PATH:./bin kubectl -n blue get machines -w
+    ```

+    You will see how for cluster `dev1` the k0s control plane node version is upgraded to the new one, then one by one new worker nodes should be provisioned and put into `Running` state, and old nodes should be removed.

+    > Hint: control plane nodes for k0s clusters are being upgraded in place (check the version field) without provisioning new machines.

+    Or how in the created cluster old nodes are drained and new nodes are attached:
+    ```shell
+    KUBECONFIG="kubeconfigs/blue-aws-dev1.kubeconfig" PATH=$PATH:./bin kubectl get node -w
+    ```

 ## Demo 9: Approve ServiceTemplate in separate Namespace